 After a day of sightseeing in Bangkok head to one of Bangkok’s rooftop bars for a refreshing cocktail with spectacular views of Bangkok in the late afternoon or evening.

 Mahanakhon Bangkok SkyBar on the 77th floor is the highest restaurant and bar in Thailand.
 A peaceful dinner with amazing views in Vertigo and Moon Bar on the 61st floor of the Banyan Tree Hotel is another great option to spend an evening in Bangkok.
 Zoom Sky Bar on the 40th floor of the Anantara Sathorn Hotel offers stunning 360 degrees views.
-Cloud 47 on the 47th floor of the United Center in the center of Silom Road provides supreme views of Bangkok.
 Sky Bar by Lebua comes up with amazing views from the 63rd floor and is a must-see place in Bangkok for fans of The Hangover movies.
 Blue Sky on the 24th floor of the Grand Lad Prao Hotel offers serene views of the city lights of Bangkok downtown.

 Rooftop bars in Bangkok are exciting places to go in Bangkok for the amazing views.
-Touring Bangkok’s rooftop bars is one of the must-do things in Bangkok!
+Touring rooftop bars is among the must-do things in Bangkok!

 17. WATCH MAGNIFICIENT LADYBOY SHOW

 Calypso Cabaret at Asiatique The Riverfront is a glamorous Broadway-style cabaret with first-class performers.

 If you are after unique and top-quality entertainment in Bangkok, I suggest heading to Calypso Cabaret in Bangkok.
 I enjoyed every second of watching the show.
 After the show, you can take photos with the performers behind the stage.
 Photos of you and ladyboys performers could be a great souvenir from Bangkok.